 Get the Sifted Newsletter

-1. Make ads user-friendly
+1. Make the TV advert user-friendly

 Assuming that customers know (or care) more about the intricacies of their product or service than they do is a common mistake amongst companies new to this kind of marketing, says Killian Barrins, head of Exterion Media Ventures, a media agency which specialises in working with startups.